nkueng/travelblog/copenhagen/cph1.md

 ![me riding large wave](imgs/1/surf.gif)
 (To put this in context, have a look at my modest beginnings [here](../mexico/w15).)

-Speaking of water, there’s one big difference between surfing the French Côte Basque during summer and winter-surf in Scandinavia: between 10 and 15 degrees Celsius in water temperature.
+Speaking of water, there’s one big difference between surfing the French Côte Basque during summer and winter-surf in Scandinavia: around 10 to 15 degrees Celsius in water temperature.
 To deal with this difference, one requires a thick-ass wetsuit.
 I wrap myself in 6mm of neoprene before entering the water which makes me look like a ninja but makes me feel like a knight in heavy armor.

 ![me in wetsuit](imgs/1/14.jpeg)